 - Air Traffic Tax (Flugverkehrsteuer): This is the most prominent national tax instrument in the sector, regulated under the Aviation Tax Act (Luftverkehrsteuergesetz).
 It is a federally regulated transport tax imposed on commercial passenger flights departing from Germany and collected by customs authorities.
 Revenue from the tax goes to the federal budget.
-The tax features higher rates for longer distances (Bundesamt für Justiz, 2023; Bundesfinanzministerium, n.d.; Zoll, n.d.-a). - The tax applies to all tickets sold in Germany, including those from foreign airlines, on the same terms as domestic carriers (von der Heyde, 2024). - · As of 1 May 2024, the government increased the Air Traffic Tax, aiming to raise EUR 500 million (von der Heyde, 2024).

-• Other key tax policies: Germany exempts commercial aviation from taxes on aviation fuel or kerosene under § 27 of the Energy Tax Act (Energiesteuergesetz), whereas private operators are required to pay this tax (Bundesamt für Justiz, n.d.; Zoll, n.d.-b).
-Germany also applies a 19% VAT only on domestic flights (Klimaschutzportal, n.d.-b).
+The tax features higher rates for longer distances (Bundesamt für Justiz, 2023; Bundesfinanzministerium, n.d.; Zoll, n.d.-a). - The tax applies to all tickets sold in Germany, including those from foreign airlines, on the same terms as domestic carriers (von der Heyde, 2024). - As of 1 May 2024, the government increased the Air Traffic Tax, aiming to raise EUR 500 million (von der Heyde, 2024). - Other key tax policies: Germany exempts commercial aviation from taxes on aviation fuel or kerosene under §27 of the Energy Tax Act (Energiesteuergesetz), whereas private operators are required to pay this tax (Bundesamt für Justiz, n.d.; Zoll, n.d.-b).
+Germany also applies a 19% VAT on domestic flights (Klimaschutzportal, n.d.-b).
 Other instruments, such as ATM fees, charges and direct and indirect subsidies to airports, do exist but cannot be spelled out here.

-At European level
+At national level

 - The Energy Taxation Directive (ETD) is an EU framework that taxes energy products like fuels to promote a low-carbon economy while allowing member states flexibility in their tax systems through established minimum excise duty rates.
 Kerosene, however, remains tax-exempt under the ETD.
-Although EU Member States can technically tax aviation fuel for intra-EU flights, none have done so in practice (European Commission, 2021; European Parliament, 2024).
-The latest revision of the ETD aimed to introduce a kerosene tax, but this effort has encountered repeated delays and has seen its initial ambition weakened (R. Hodgson 2024). - The EU Emissions Trading System (ETS) is a 'cap and trade' system aimed at reducing emissions through a carbon market.
+Although EU Member States can technically tax aviation fuel for intra-EU flights, none have done so in practice (European Commission, 2021; European Parliament, 2024). - The EU Emissions Trading System (ETS) is a 'cap and trade' system aimed at reducing emissions through a carbon market.
 Since 2012, it has included aviation.
 The ETS sets a cap on total emissions and allocates some free tradeable allowances to airlines.
 Airlines operating within the European Economic Area (EEA), irrespective of their origin, are required to monitor, report, and verify their CO2 emissions as well as non-CO2 effects.
 If they need more, they can purchase allowances from companies with an excess (European Commission, n.d.) or, alternatively, pay a fine of EUR 100 for each additional metric tonne of carbon (Keating, 2014).